OptimalPandemic/taurus/README.md

 * The trading system that executes and tracks trades (/trader)
 * The data collection service that feeds data into the ML model (/collector)
 * The web application for user control and monitoring (/web)
-* A RabbitMQ message broker for inter-service communication (/broker)

-The microservices communicate via the broker using internal APIs in protocol buffers (https://github.com/protocolbuffers/protobuf).
+The microservices communicate via gRPC (https://grpc.io).
 The current version only supports being run on a single server, so no key exchange occurs between APIs.

 ## Usage
 TBD

 ## Under Development
-* API/messaging interfaces
+* RPC/messaging interfaces
 * Data collection logic
 * Trading logic
 * Machine learning model & training